Skip to main content

 If you cannot reach a wildlife rehabilitator right away

-You cannot keep the baby pigeon or dove or care for it yourself – it needs specialized care that you don’t have the means to provide.
-Keep it in a cardboard box in a dark, quiet, place.
-Make sure it has a heat source, like a hot water bottle.
-Don’t give it any food or water until you’ve spoken to a wildlife rehabilitator.
+You cannot keep the baby pigeon or dove or care for it yourself – the baby needs specialized care that you don’t have the means to provide.
+Keep them in a cardboard box in a dark, quiet, place.
+Make sure they have a heat source, like a hot water bottle.
+Don’t give the baby any food or water until you’ve spoken to a wildlife rehabilitator.
 Further temporary care instructions can be found here.